 Roses Charitable Trust

 The Roses Charitable Trust (RCT) runs the Roses Project which delivers challenging, personal development outdoor activity courses for groups of marginalised young people.
 The Project works with young people aged 7-21 years.
-Our courses, which typically run for 5 days, are residential and based in Tavool House on the Island of Mull on the west coast of Scotland.
+Our courses, which typically run for 5 days, available and based at a variety of centre bases in Glencoe and on Mull.

 The Roses Project is a dynamic training project which tackles the issues of deprivation and social exclusion in young people through its highly effective personal development programmes.

 The experiential training courses are tailored to provide an opportunity for each young person to learn about themselves and their capabilities through a challenging experience away from their everyday environments.